RyHensel/dead-reckoning/README.md

 Issues and questions are welcome, but this is maintained by one person alongside a full-time job.
 Responses may be slow or may not come at all.
-If it breaks for you and you fix it, a pull request is more likely to land than an issue is to get a fix written for you.
+If it breaks for you and you fix it, a pull request is more likely to achieve progress.

 ---

-## 17. Contributing
+## 16. Contributing

 The most useful contributions, roughly in order: